hellicott/IntermediateCSharp/README.md

 [[Example Code]](Generics/Generics)

 Compile errors are better than runtime errors.
 Compile errors are spotted by developers early on and won't get past a build or a pull request.
-Runtime errors can be harder to spot and therefore are possible to be spotted by customers.
+Runtime errors can be harder to spot and therefore could be missed and only found by customers.

 Using raw types which involved using the type `object` rather than a specific type will not give compiler errors, but can have a problem at runtime. and as discussed, we don't want that.
 Generic types allow for type-safe classes